interTwin-eu/itwinai/docs/getting_started_with_itwinai.rst

     # Activate env
     micromamba activate ./.venv-pytorch

-Other also CPU-only version is available at the target `torch-cpu`.
+Other similarly CPU-only version is available at the target `torch-cpu`.

 Development environment